ESMValGroup/ESMValTool_Tutorial/_episodes/08-diagnostics.md

 Here, ``compute_diagnostic`` uses
 [Iris](https://scitools-iris.readthedocs.io/en/latest/index.html) to read data from a netCDF file and performs an operation ``squeeze`` to remove any dimensions of length one.
 We can adapt this function to add our own analysis.
-For example, here we calculate the bias using the average of the data using Iris cubes.
+As an example, here we calculate the bias using the average of the data using Iris cubes.

 ~~~python